Your review is Submitted Successfully. ×

 The flight from Delhi to the

 Bhuntar airstrip at Kullu takes just an hour by Simplifly Deccan.
-With the Beas rapidly flowing on one side on its rocky bed,
+With the Beas rapidly flowing on one side on it’s rocky bed,

 the uphill and winding path ito Manali s flanked with apple and pine trees.
 The Club Mahindra Snow Peaks Resort